Conrad-sudo/NFT_Mint_Platform/README.md

 run npm install to install dependencies

-Create a .env file with following credentials:
+Create a .env file with the following credentials GOERLI_WALLET=""

-FORKED_MAINNET_WALLET=""
-GOERLI_WALLET=""
 OWNER=""
 GOERLI_RPC_URL=""